abhikhya2001/Digital_Health_Hackathon_Challenge2/README.md

      IMP: IF THE ACCESS KEYS GIVEN IN THE CODE DO NOT WORK, PLEASE REPLACE THE aws_access_key_id in lines 11, 17, 20 and 24 by 'AKIA476BNLHSDPJOFD2G' and the aws_secret_access_key in lines 12, 18, 21, and 25 by 'RWY28C62aEQPGOp+sqIpoBmkhrRFmQCUSMwQEJwT' respectively.

-  7. AWS DynamoDB is interfaced in the backend and the extracted data is stored int
+  7. AWS DynamoDB is interfaced in the backend and the extracted data is stored in it.